nag9s/Machine-Learning/statistics/probability.md

 ![](/assets/prob.png)

 So how can we generalize this sort of problem?
 First of all, we need some more notation to represent  conditional probabilities

 , which measure the probability of one event occurring relative to another occurring.

+We represent conditional probabality with  P\(A \| B\)